-For a further discussion of factors that could cause our actual results to differ, see "Risk Factors", "Our Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 16, 134 and 420, respectively.
+For a further discussion of factors that could cause our actual results to differ, see "Risk Factors", "Our Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 16, 134 and 410, respectively.

-Only respective statements and undertakings which are specifically "confirmed" or "undertaken" by the Selling Shareholders in this Prospectus shall be deemed to be "statements and undertakings made by the Selling Shareholders".
-All other statements and/or undertakings in this Prospectus shall be statements and undertakings made by our Company even if the same relates to the Selling Shareholders.
+Only respective statements and undertakings which are specifically "confirmed" or "undertaken" by the Selling Shareholders in this Draft Red Herring Prospectus shall be deemed to be "statements and undertakings made by the Selling Shareholders".
+All other statements and/or undertakings in this Draft Red Herring Prospectus shall be statements and undertakings made by our Company even if the same relates to the Selling Shareholders.

 By their nature, certain risk disclosures are only estimates and could be materially different from what actually occurs in the future.
 As a result, actual future gains or losses could materially differ from those that have been estimated.
 Our Company, the Selling Shareholders, the Directors, the Syndicate and their respective affiliates or associates do not have any obligation to, and do not intend to, update or otherwise revise any statements reflecting circumstances arising after the date hereof or to reflect the occurrence of underlying events, even if the underlying assumptions do not come to fruition.
-In accordance with the SEBI requirements, our Company, in relation to the statements and undertakings specifically confirmed by it, respectively in this Prospectus, will ensure that investors in India are informed of material developments until such time as the grant of listing and trading permissions by the Stock Exchanges.
-The Selling Shareholders, severally and not jointly, will ensure that investors are informed of material developments in relation to statements and undertakings made by the respective Selling Shareholder in this Prospectus and as disclosed in this Prospectus in relation to itself and the respective portion of the Offered Shares until the time of grant of listing and trading permission by the Stock Exchanges.
-Further, in accordance with Regulation 51A of the SEBI ICDR Regulations, our Company may be required to undertake an annual updating of the disclosures made in this Prospectus and make it publicly accessible in the manner specified by SEBI.
+In accordance with the SEBI requirements, our Company, in relation to the statements and undertakings specifically confirmed by it, respectively in this Draft Red Herring Prospectus, will ensure that investors in India are informed of material developments until such time as the grant of listing and trading permissions by the Stock Exchanges.
+The Selling Shareholders, severally and not jointly, will ensure that investors are informed of material developments in relation to statements and undertakings made by the respective Selling Shareholder in this Draft Red Herring Prospectus and as will be disclosed in the Red Herring Prospectus and the Prospectus in relation to itself and the respective portion of the Offered Shares until the time of grant of listing and trading permission by the Stock Exchanges.
+Further, in accordance with Regulation 51A of the SEBI ICDR Regulations, our Company may be required to undertake an annual updating of the disclosures made in the Red Herring Prospectus and make it publicly accessible in the manner specified by SEBI.